Microchip-MPLAB-Harmony/audio_apps/docs/README.md

 -   MPLAB® Harmony License

-To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/audio_apps) and then click **Clone** button to clone this repository or download as zip file.
-This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).
+To clone or download these applications from Github, go to the [main page of this repository](https://github.com/Microchip-MPLAB-Harmony/audio_apps) and then click **Clone** button to clone this repository or download as zip file.<br />This content can also be downloaded using content manager by following these [instructions](https://github.com/Microchip-MPLAB-Harmony/contentmanager/wiki).

 -   **[audio\_enc](GUID-296956BD-C385-44FC-A4BC-87E05F4DD855.md)**